YOUR CONSTANT IN TISSUE-BASED BIOMARKER DISCOVERY

 Chief Executive & Technology Officer

-Carlos Genty is the Founder and Managing Director at Critical X and is a laboratory professional with 25 years of experience in clinical and research histotechnology, assay development, operations, and information systems.
+Carlos Genty is the Chief Executive and Technology Officer at Critical X and is a laboratory professional with 25 years of experience in clinical and research histotechnology, assay development, operations, and information systems.
 He has held research and clinical leadership roles in various service laboratories at the MD Anderson Cancer Center and Baylor College of Medicine and commercial laboratories, including large volume, multi-site operations such as Genzyme Genetics.
 At Genzyme, he served as Anatomic Pathology Process Owner, leading laboratory process and system change management efforts for Anatomic Pathology at a national level.
 He later joined Clarient, GE Healthcare Company, where he developed and managed integrated process documentation and led the Operational Excellence team charged with deployment of Lean Six Sigma methods across all laboratories.
 In 2012, Mr. Genty joined ApoCell, a contract research organization focused on biomarker discovery using circulating tumor cells.
 As Senior Director of Operations, He had care over project managers, scientists, and technologists, ensuring that projects were managed according to contract specifications.
 In 2014, he founded Critical X in an effort to provide laboratory management, IT, and technical consulting services to clinical and research laboratories and has now expanded the company's service portfolio to include advanced tissue and cell based contract research services, while developing (and leveraging) its proprietary technologies for its customers.

 Mr. Genty holds Bachelor of Science from Our Lady of the Lake University and holds clinical testing credentials in histologic technology and immunohistochemistry from the American Society for Clinical Pathology.
 He also is a certified Lean Six Sigma Black Belt having received his training at the GE Healthcare Institute and the University of Houston.